maander6/RepData_PeerAssessment1/PA1_template.md

 ```

 After imputing the data set to add values where NA had previously been reported,
-it is found that the average daily activity is 11576.66, and the median
+it is found that the mean daily activity is 11576.66, and the median
 daily activity is 11458.
 Not unexpectedly, since we added steps to
 to the activity data set, the average daily activity increased by 810.4671,
 and the median daily activity increased by 693.